sensel/morph-docs/docs/morph.md

 Android version [Marshmallow (6) and above](https://www.midi.org/articles/android-midi-in-marshmallow) support BLE MIDI.
 However, some devices support this connection type, and some don't.
 The best way to find out is to pair your device with the Morph via Bluetooth, then use the free [MIDI BLE Connect](https://play.google.com/store/apps/details?id=com.mobileer.example.midibtlepairing&hl=en) app from the Google Play store.
 Open it after paring the Morph to your Android device.
 If there is a connection to be found, MIDI BLE Connect will scan and find it.

 ##### Linux
-BLE MIDI has some support in the latest [bluesz](http://www.bluez.org) stack, and should have more complete support in future updates according to [this blog](https://blog.felipetonello.com/2017/01/13/midi-over-bluetooth-low-energy-on-linux-finally-accepted/).
+BLE MIDI has some support in the latest [bluez](http://www.bluez.org) stack, and should have more complete support in future updates according to [this blog](https://blog.felipetonello.com/2017/01/13/midi-over-bluetooth-low-energy-on-linux-finally-accepted/).
 You are welcome to experiment!
-Instructions for updating to the most recently release of bluesz are [above](#update-bluesz).
+Instructions for updating to the most recently release of bluez are [above](#update-bluez).

 ## Use it!
 As the name implies, there are a lot of different ways to use the high-resolution sensor that is the Morph.
-What follows in this section are the nuts and bolts on getting your morph working with your device and making use of the different overlays in different softwares.
+What follows in this section are the nuts and bolts on getting your morph working with your device and making use of the different Overlays in different softwares.

 ### Test it!
 Because the Morph is capable of so many different modes and protocols, you may need some reassurance and ways of testing.
 Here's some tools and suggestions for some of the different modes.